 Don’t miss one beautiful moment.

-Click here to subscribe to received FREE nature alerts!
+Click here to subscribe to receive FREE wildflower alerts!

-Wildflower highlights to help you plan your spring outdoor adventure into Chicago’s woodlands:
+Wildflower highlights to help you plan your weekend outdoor outing in Chicago nature:

-WHERE TO GO THIS WEEKEND FOR A SPRING WILDFLOWER GETAWAY AROUND CHICAGO:
+WHERE TO GO THIS WEEKEND FOR A WILDFLOWER WALK AROUND CHICAGO:

 The order of the preserves below is based on the quality of the wildflower experience, starting out with the best.
-The top preserves this week feature the Virginia bluebells.
-Also see our “Go, if You’re in the Neighborhood” section for sites that are worth visiting if you can’t get out to our top preserves.
+See our “Go, if You’re in the Neighborhood” section for sites that are worth visiting if you can’t get out to our top preserves.
 And we have a new section for those preserves that we couldn’t get to this week, but that you can help us explore!

 GO, IF YOU’RE IN THE NEIGHBORHOOD: